Availability Jun - Sept

 Meeting points outside of Reykjavik:

-8:35 a.m. – Selfoss N1 gas station
+8:15 a.m. – Selfoss N1 gas station

-9:15 a.m. – Hella- Bus Terminal
+9:00 a.m. – Hella- Bus Terminal

 *Note that it can take up to 30 minutes before the bus departs the given locations.

-Drop off: Please check the tour itinerary for drop off points and times.
+Drop off: Please check the tour itinerary for drop-off points and times.

 The Laugavegur trail begins at the geothermal oasis of Landmannalaugar or the "People's Pools."
 The area contains a wealth of hot springs and is surrounded by dramatic rhyolite mountains.
 Right at the edge of Landmannalaugar sits the coal-black Laugahraun lava fields, an immense field of dried magma formed in 1477 during an eruption.

 The highlight of today's trek is Mt.
 Brennisteinsalda (the Sulphur Wave), Iceland's most colorful mountain.
 The volcanic mountain is colored with black and blue lava and ash, green mosses, and red iron.
-Along the way we will pass the steaming vents of Stórihver “(large spring") hot spring and the black obsidian desert Hrafntinnusker.
+Along the way, we will pass the steaming vents of Stórihver ("large spring") hot spring and the black obsidian desert Hrafntinnusker.

 We will spend the night in Hrafntinnusker, where you will be served a tasty dinner surrounded by nature.

-Distance: 12km (7.5 mi), Walking Time: 4-5 hrs, Elevation Gain: 470 m (1540 ft)
+Distance: 12 km (7.5 mi), Walking Time: 4-5 hrs, Elevation Gain: 470 m (1540 ft).

-Enjoy dinner next to beautiful lake vistas.
+In the evening, enjoy dinner next to beautiful lake vistas.

-Distance: 12km (7.5 mi), Walking Time: 4-5 hrs, Elevation Gain: 490 m (1610 ft)
+Distance: 24 km (7.5 mi), Walking Time: 4-5 hrs, Elevation Gain: 490 m (1610 ft).

 If we are lucky enough to get good visibility, there are outstanding panoramic views of the famous Mýrdalsjökull and Eyjafjallajökull mountain glaciers.
-These twin mountains both house powerful volcanoes beneath, including the capricious Katla.
+These twin mountains both keep mighty volcanoes beneath, including the capricious Katla.
 On the way to our campground will diverge from our path to gaze at the wondrous Markarfljótsgljúfur canyon, a 656 ft (200 m) deep valley hallowed out by the powerful Markarfljót river.
 Our campground for the night is in Botnar, a peaceful nature oasis surrounded by a black sand desert.

-Distance: 15km (9.5 mi), Walking Time: 6-7 hrs, Descent: 40 m (130 ft).
+Distance: 15 km (9.5 mi), Walking Time: 6-7 hrs, Descent: 40 m (130 ft).

-During our ride back we will stop at the photogenic Seljalandsfoss Waterfall.
+During our ride back, we will stop at the photogenic Seljalandsfoss Waterfall.
 These falls are famous for the unique footpath that stretches all the way around so tourists can stand behind the cascade.